Unit 1: Foundations of Longevity Coaching¶

 Goal: Add 2-3 more interventions, build systems

-Week 1: Evaluate Month 1—what worked, what didn't, and what barriers emerged—then decide what to continue, adjust, or stop.
+Week 1: Evaluate Month 1 (what worked, what didn’t, and what barriers emerged), then decide what to continue, adjust, or stop.

 Weeks 2-4: Add 2-3 additional interventions based on Month 1 learnings and build systems: routines, environments, social support, integrating across Deep Health dimensions.

 Success at Month 2 looks like: 3-5 interventions are active and relatively sustainable, and systems are forming: routines, environments, support.
 Progress is visible across multiple dimensions, and client confidence is building.
+This is often where momentum starts to feel real, even if things are still a little messy.

 Example: For Sarah, Month 2 might add daily movement (10-minute walks) and one stress management practice (5-minute breathing before bed).
 The sleep improvements from Month 1 give her more energy to actually do these things.